leandrosilva/cameron/README.markdown

 - **name:** workflow name, as we could see before
 - **key:** request payload's key attribute.

+#### Important information about Ticket here

-But clients/requesters know just it:
+Clients/requesters know tickets just like it:

     {key}:{yyyyMMddhhmmss}